-V235 A Birth history index for last child born prior to the start of the calendar.
-Index is zero if no child was born before the start of the calendar.
+- V235 A Birth history index for last child born prior to the start of the calendar.
+Index is zero if no child was born before the start of the calendar. - Whether the interval between the last birth and the date of interview was four calendar years or more.
+See B14 for more explanation.